reuterk/condainer/README.md

 ## Usage

 The Condainer executable is `cnd` and is controlled via subcommands and flags.
 See `cnd --help` for full details.
-The following subcommands are available with Condainer:
+The following subcommands are available for `cnd`:

 ### Initialize a project using `cnd init`